 Mr. Friedman is also a fellow of The College of Labor and Employment Lawyers and on the Board of and past president of both Bet Tzedek (House of Justice) Legal Services Foundation and the Constitutional Rights Foundation, which engage in civic education of youth across the country.

-In October, 1999, Mr. Friedman was appointed by the joint leadership of the United States Congress to the Board of Directors of the Office of Compliance.
+In October 1999, Mr. Friedman was appointed by the joint leadership of the United States Congress to the Board of Directors of the then-Office of Compliance.
 His current term with the Office of Congressional Workplace Rights expires in 2020.